caxsolindia/Cost-Allocation-Automation/README.md

 Infrastructure-as-Code (IaC) is being used to design and deploy this infrastructure on AWS.
 Additionally, Continuous Integration/Continuous Deployment
 (CI/CD) pipelines are necessary for the deployment of infrastructure.

+The solution is designed around users storing Terraform assets within an AWS CodeCommit repository.
+Commits to this repository will trigger an AWS CodePipeline pipeline which will scan the code for security vulnerabilities, before deploying the project into the AWS account.

 ![image](https://github.com/user-attachments/assets/3f856b84-95bc-4282-8090-fb8cb3b1e186)

 # Code Overview: